zenml-io/zenml/examples/quickstart/README.md

 To do this lets head over to the `Stack` section of your ZenML Dashboard.
 Here you'll be able to either connect to an existing or deploy a new environment.
 Choose on of the options presented to you there and come back when you have a stack ready to go.
-Then proceed to the appropirate section below. **Do not** run all three.
+Then proceed to the appropriate section below. **Do not** run all three.
 Also be sure that you are running with a remote ZenML server (see Step 1 above).

 <img src=".assets/StackCreate.png" width="20%" alt="Stack creation in the ZenML Dashboard">

 #### AWS